solid/webid-oidc-spec/application-workflow-detailed.md

 The RS wants to ensure that this pop_token truely came from the client that the OP said it should come from when it signed the id_token.
 To do so, the RS should ensure that the public key included in the `cnf` field of the id_token matches the signature of the pop_token.
 If they do not match the RS MUST reject the request with a 403.

+#### 5. Retrieves Profile

+A request should be made to url in the `sub` field of the id_token (The user's Pod) to determine that user's OP via the issuer attribute.
+For instructions on this see step 2.1 of the authorization instructions.

+#### 6. Checks Issuer

+Compare the issuer retrieved in step 5 with the issuer of the id token.
+If they are not identical the RS must reject the request with a 403.

-#### 5. Requests public keys
+#### 7. Requests public keys

-Now that we've confirmed the validity of the pop_token, we want to ensure the validity of the id_token it contains.
+Now that we've confirmed the validity of the pop_token and the subject of the identity token, we want to ensure the validity of the id_token it contains.
 To do so, we need the OP's public keys.
 The OP's address can be obtained via the `iss` field of the id_token (https://secureauth.example).
 Recall how to retrieve the OP's public keys in steps 3, 4, 7, and 8 of the authorization instructions.

 ```
 GET https://secureauth.example/.well-known/openid-configuration